neilpa/cmd-colors-solarized/README.md

 =============================================

-This is a [Solarized][1] color scheme for the Windows command prompt, with major contributions by Neil Pankey and Ryan Beesley.
+This is a [Solarized][1] color scheme for the Windows command prompt, with contributions by Neil Pankey, Ryan Beesley, Scott Hanselman, Russell West, and Paul Hampson.

 See the [Solarized home page][1] for screenshots and more details, as well as color schemes for other applications.
 To contribute or file bug